 Ceilings Visually inspected from floor level.
-Plasterboard design with artex paint finishes.
+Ceilings have been lined with plasterboard.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Partitions are of timber stud construction lined in plasterboard.
+Internal walls and partitions are of timber stud lined with plasterboard.